-- A. To ensure that all Provider staff understand the scope and function of Foster Care Redesign by providing the appropriate training and guidance to maintain compliance with statutory and regulatory rules, and to provide quality services to families and children affected by the Texas foster care system. - B. In addition, the training strategies will ensure that all caseworkers, supervisors, caregivers, and other direct care staff providing services through OCOK complete training to support attainment of safety, permanency and well-being for the children in their care.
+- A. To ensure that all personnel and Providers understand the scope and function of Foster Care Redesign/Community-Based Care by providing the appropriate training and guidance to maintain compliance with statutory and regulatory rules, and to provide quality services to families and children affected by the Texas foster care system. - B. To implement a training and development program that enhances the knowledge, skills, and abilities of personnel and Providers to prepare them in assuming their responsibilities. - C. In addition, the training strategies will ensure that all caseworkers, supervisors, caregivers, and other direct care staff providing services through OCOK complete training to support attainment of safety, permanency and well-being for the children in their care.